Living Christmas Trees: Go Green, Plant a Memory

 Though Virginia winters are mild, it’s wise to check the upcoming weather conditions.
 If you think the ground might be frozen around the time you want to plant, consider digging a hole in advance, then covering it with a tarp.
 Be sure to dig a hole that is the depth of the root ball and two times the diameter of the root structure.
 If dirt falls out of the tree’s root ball when planting, be sure to fill in the hole with dirt to prevent root damage.

 Organic soil amendments such as peat moss, manure, grass clippings, fallen leaves and compost are also good to plant with the root ball.
 Evergreens do best in acidic soil, so incorporate more acidic matter, such as oak leaves.
 After the tree is planted, mulch over the base to prevent it from freezing.
 Using stakes for the first year is also recommended.
+It may also require periodic tree trimming to improve its health and appearance.
+If there are nearby trees that you would like to remove from your yard, you may contact a residential and commercial tree trimming company that provides tree trimming, tree removal or stump grinding services.

 Adding a living Christmas tree to your landscape plants a memory in your yard, provides a source of shade and shelter for yard critters and reminds you of your sustainable decision—giving back to the earth during the holiday season.
 In a season of giving, what could be better than that?